CLAT 2025 Result: Court Petitions and Rulings on Errors in Answer Key

 Supreme Court Refuses to Take Up CLAT 2025 Case

 In the January 15 hearing, the SC refused to take up the CLAT 2025 result case and instead ordered that all the pending cases in different HCs be transferred to a single HC.
-The decision about the HC will be made in the next hearing to be conducted on February 3.
+The decision about the HC will be made in the next hearing to be conducted in the week starting from February 3.
 The HCs under consideration are Punjab & Haryana HC, Karnataka HC and Bombay HC.

-Delhi HC Division Bench Adjourns Hearing to January 30
+Delhi HC Division Bench Adjourns Hearing: January 7, 2025

 The Division Bench of the Delhi HC has adjourned the hearing on the CLAT 2025 result to January 30.
-The decision was made as the candidate, Aditya Singh has now decided to move the case to the Supreme Court as several cases against CLAT 2025 are being heard across the country.
-The bench has also clarified that the consoritum can go ahead and publish the revised the CLAT 2025 result as per the single-judge order.
+The decision was made in the Jan 7 hearing as the candidate, Aditya Singh has now decided to move the case to the Supreme Court as several cases against CLAT 2025 are being heard across the country.
+The bench has also clarified that the consortium can go ahead and publish the revised CLAT 2025 result as per the single-judge order.

 Bombay HC to Hear Petition Against CLAT PG 2025